shahadpichen/zerodrive/README.md

-# ZeroBox
+# ZeroDrive

-**ZeroBox** is a tool that keeps your Google Drive files secure with end-to-end encryption.
+**ZeroDrive** is a tool that keeps your Google Drive files secure with end-to-end encryption.
 Here’s what you need to know:

 ## Key Features